-Email newsletters remain a key part of an effective online marketing strategy in 2020.
+Email newsletters remain a key part of an effective online marketing strategy in 2021.
 There are nearly 4 billion email users worldwide and that number continues to climb.
-Fortunately, there are a range of email newsletter tools available to help you tap into that growing audience.
-Which email newsletter tool is the best fit for your needs?
+Fortunately, there is a range of email newsletter tools available to help you tap into that growing audience.
+Which email newsletter software is the best fit for your needs?

 What are email newsletters?

-An email newsletter is a great place to share:
+An email newsletter is a popular place to share:

 - Interesting details about your work and your team, for example, recent hires and upcoming webinars and events;